-6. Does your racetrack(s) maintain a minimum of \$1,000,000 per incident insurance policy for all jockey participants? ☐ Yes ☐ No If YES, Provide evidence that a policy exists.
-Provide examples of communication to jockeys making them aware of what insurance coverage is in place on their behalf.
-If NO, • Explain what insurance is in place for jockeys and describe your Plans to provide a \$1,000,000 policy in the future.
-7. Do you and/or racing participants who compete at your racetrack(s) support programs geared toward funding jockey disability support? □ Yes □ No If YES, • Provide examples of ways in which you either support jockey disability programs or encourage support from participants at your racetrack(s).
-Provide examples of your public endorsements of jockey disability programs.
-If NO, Explain why you do not support or encourage support by participants in racing at your racetrack(s) of any jockey disability programs and describe your Plans for future support of programs geared toward funding jockey disability support.
-Aft ercare and Transition of Retired Racehorses 1.
-Do you support programs to facilitate the transition and aftercare of retired racehorses? ☐ Yes ☐ No If YES, • Provide examples of ways in which you participate in funding for equine transition programs, such as a starter fee, statutory check-off for purses or handle, public fundraiser(s) for equine retirement organization(s), direct contributions to equine retirement organizations, etc. Provide a description of any on-site racehorse transition facility, including names and job titles of personnel (if applicable).
-Provide examples of your public endorsements of equine retirement, such as Web links, track program ads, Public Service Announcements on in-house monitors, etc. Provide examples of your communications to horsemen and owners in which you give contact information for organizations that place horses in transition.
-Describe any state-funded racehorse transition programs you participate in. • Provide written documentation of any House Rule you have regarding "zero tolerance" policies for horsemen regarding this policy.
+7. Does your racetrack(s) maintain a minimum of \$1,000,000 per incident insurance policy for all jockey participants?

+- Provide evidence that a policy exists. - Provide examples of communication to jockeys making them aware of what insurance coverage is in place on their behalf.

+- Explain what insurance is in place for jockeys and describe your Plans to provide a \$1,000,000 policy in the future. - 8.
+Do you and/or racing participants who compete at your racetrack(s) support programs geared toward funding jockey disability support?

+- Provide examples of ways in which you either support jockey disability programs or encourage support from participants at your racetrack(s). - Provide examples of your public endorsements of jockey disability programs.

+• Explain why you do not support or encourage support by participants in racing at your racetrack(s) of any jockey disability programs and describe your Plans for future support of programs geared toward funding jockey disability support.

+G. Aftercare and Transition of Retired Racehorses

+1. Do you support programs to facilitate the transition and aftercare of retired racehorses?

+- Provide examples of ways in which you participate in funding for equine transition programs, such as a starter fee, statutory check-off for purses or handle, public fundraiser(s) for equine retirement organization(s), direct contributions to equine retirement organizations, etc. - Provide a description of any on-site racehorse transition facility, including names and job titles of personnel (if applicable). - Provide examples of your public endorsements of equine retirement, such as Web links, track program ads, Public Service Announcements on in-house monitors, etc. - Provide examples of your communications to horsemen and owners in which you give contact information for organizations that place horses in transition. - Describe any state-funded racehorse transition programs you participate in. - Provide written documentation of any House Rule you have regarding "zero tolerance" policies for horses sent to slaughter (if applicable).
+Include at least one example of public communications to horsemen regarding this policy.